thevirtuoso1973/thevirtuoso1973.github.io/_posts/2019-09-27-ml-for-everyone.md

 First check if you already have python:

 1. Open up the command line, cmd or powershell.
-2. Enter the command `python --version`
+2. Enter the command: `python --version`
 3. If you get an error message then you should install it as explained below, else skip to the next heading.

 It's pretty easy to get python just install it from the [website](https://www.python.org/downloads/) and make sure you select *add python and/or pip to the (system) path* (or alternative phrasing)  during the installation process so you can run it from the command line.